azdavis/millet/docs/ARCHITECTURE.md

 The other passes thus far operate on single files, but this one is meant to be run "across" many files.
 So we take in and give out updated state.

+This crate contains the implementation of most of the rules of the statics for SML from the Definition.
+(Some trivial ones like the rules for parenthesized expressions are handled implicitly when lowering).
+Relevant code is tagged with the special comment `@def(N)` for statics rule N.

 Statics errors use an abstract `Idx`, and this index gets turned into an actual text range with the `TwoWayPointers` from lower.

 In the future we could add more to this `Idx`, like "the name of the third con bind in the second dat bind of this datatype dec".